ConversationalComponents/docs/docs/tutorials/use_a_component_with_dialogflow_external.md

                                                  text=user_input)
 ```

-Choose an relevant intent which will trigger the control pass to a CoCo
+Choose a relevant intent which will trigger the control pass to a CoCo
 component: